Rajpratik71/volatility-wiki/Windows-8-2012.md

 * The distorm3 python module is a requirement for analyzing 64-bit Windows 8 and 2012 raw memory images
 * Previously, the parameter to --kdbg was the virtual address of the KDBG structure.
 On 64-bit Windows 8 and 2012, you pass the virtual address of KdCopyDataBlock.
 Both addresses are displayed in the output of the kdbgscan plugin.
-* We support 8.1 but at least some commands (the registry ones, in particular) have reported issues on 8.1 update 1

 # Changes in the kernel